MaastrichtU-IDS/data2services-ecosystem/README.md

 ./build.sh
 ```

-* Every [Docker](https://docs.docker.com/install/) image can also be built independently
+* Every [Docker](https://docs.docker.com/install/) images can also be built independently